 In general, just find ways to increase the fun times with your other half.
 A rule that applies to any relationship is that as long as the good times outweigh the bad times, both people will feel happy with the relationship overall.

+In a marriage, the small things really do count.
 After kids, we spent so much time in parent mode that we forgot to prioritize our spouse.
 It is very easy to make your partner feel special, cared for and loved.

 Another easy way is to show gratitude.
 When you appreciate them, make sure they know it.
 Again, doing this in front of your kids will also allow them to see how important each parent is.
 Try to show gratitude once a day such as “Thank you for picking up the kids, that really helped me out” or “You have no idea how much I appreciate you doing the dishes tonight”.